 I began teaching yoga in 2011 after 10 years of practice and began spreading the namaste to a multitude of studios all over the metro.
 I'll be honest and tell you that my fears did not disappear once I received my certification.
 For several years I battled against stage fright and impostor syndrome.
 For years I started classes feeling terror and ended them feeling elation and purpose, continually being reassured I was on the right path.
 And yes, eventually the fear faded away.

 I have worked in studio management and through that began to delve into training new yoga teachers.
-In 2016 I helped develop and lead the first 200 hour curriculum at Yoga Patch in Kansas City.
+In 2016 I develop and lead the first 200-hour curriculum at Yoga Patch in Kansas City.
 For five years I managed and co-led the program.

 Over the years of leading classes and developing relationships with my students, I began encountering questions that fell outside the scope of a yoga teacher.
 These questions and my lack of answers-lead me to explore other ways in which I could expand my reach and help my community further.
 I dove into life coaching and completed trainings in two different approaches on the modality.
 I began coaching clients in May of 2018.
-I then continued my studies and in 2019 received my associates degree in fitness and nutrition coaching, a holistic nutritionist certification from AFPA and the designation of behavior change specialist from NASM-a very busy few years!
-Forever learning and growing, I have begun to work toward my Yoga Alliance 500 hour training, to be completed in early 2022.
+I then continued my studies and in 2019 received my associate's degree in fitness and nutrition coaching, a holistic nutritionist certification from AFPA, and the designation of behavior change specialist from NASM-a very busy few years!